Hank Hehmsoth: Research Scholar

 A rare 1986 audio interview featuring Bill Cosby as he reflects on his personal friendship with legendary jazz musician Miles Davis.
 This intimate conversation offers unique insights into Davis's personality, artistry, and the bond the two shared.
 Part of research conducted at Rutgers University's Institute of Jazz Studies.

-Jerry Goldsmith Film
+Jerry Goldsmith Retrospective

 Bridging Eras: